hasindu2008/cornetto/README.md

-   -l FLOAT                   low coverage threshold factor [0.6] -h FLOAT                   high coverage threshold factor [1.6] -L FLOAT                   mapq low coverage threshold factor [0.6] -h                         help
+   -l FLOAT                   low coverage threshold factor [0.6] -h FLOAT                   high coverage threshold factor [1.6] -L FLOAT                   mapq low coverage threshold factor [0.6] -m INT                     minimum contig length [1000000] -e INT                     edge length to ignore [100000] -h                         help
    --verbose INT              verbosity level [4] --version                  print version
 ```

 Currently simply prints windows that meet 1, 2 and 2
-1 contigs must be > [1MBase] in size
+1. contigs must be > [1MBase] in size
-2 excluding [100kb] edge regions at each
+2. excluding [100kb] edge regions at each
-3 Does not fall into any of the below category
+3. Does not fall into any of the below category
    - windows with low coverage: [<0.6x] genome average
    - windows with high coverage: [>1.6x] genome average
    - windows with low mappability: [mean MQ20 cov for window is < 0.6 x mean coverage for the window]